The Complexity of Growing a Graph: Introduction

 \subsection{Contribution}

-Section 2 presents the model and problem statement and gives two basic subprocesses that are recurrent in our growth processes.

-\iflong In Section \ref{sec:edge_act_distance_2}, we provide some basic propositions that are crucial to understanding the limitations on the number of slots and the number of excess edges required for a growth schedule of a graph~$G$.
-We then use these propositions to provide some lower bounds on the number of slots. \fi
+Section 2 begins by presenting the model and problem statement.
+We continue with Section \ref{sec:subcases} where we investigate cases for edge activation distance $d=1$ and $d\geq3$.
+We finish the section by listing some basic properties and two basic sub-processes that are recurrent in our growth processes.
+In Section \ref{sec:edge_act_distance_2}, we provide some basic propositions that are crucial to understanding the limitations on the number of slots and the number of excess edges required for a growth schedule of a graph~$G$.
+We then use these propositions to provide some lower bounds on the number of slots.

 In Section \ref{sec:zero_excess}, we study the \emph{zero-excess growth schedule} problem, where the goal is to decide whether a graph $G$ has a growth schedule of $k$ slots and $\ell=0$ excess edges.
 We define the {\em candidate elimination ordering} of a graph $G$ as an ordering $v_1,v_2, \ldots,v_n$ of $V(G)$ so that for every vertex $v_i$, there is some $v_j$, where $j<i$ such that $N[v_i]\subseteq N[v_j]$ in the subgraph induced by $v_i, \ldots,v_n$, for $1\leq i\leq n$.
 We show that a graph has a growth schedule of $k = n - 1$ slots and $\ell = 0$ excess edges if and only if it is has a {\em candidate elimination ordering}.
 Our main positive result is a polynomial-time algorithm that computes whether a graph has a growth schedule of $k=\log n$ slots and $\ell = 0$ excess edges.
 If it does, the algorithm also outputs such a growth schedule.
 On the negative side, we give two strong hardness results.
 We first show that the decision version of the zero-excess growth schedule problem is NP-complete.
-Then, we prove that, for every $\varepsilon>0$, there is no polynomial-time algorithm which computes a $n^{1 - \varepsilon}$-approximate zero-excess growth schedule, unless P~=~NP.
+Then, we prove that, for every $\varepsilon>0$, there is no polynomial-time algorithm which computes a $n^{\frac{1}{3} - \varepsilon}$-approximate zero-excess growth schedule, unless P~=~NP.

 In Section \ref{sec:algorithms_basic_graph_classes}, we study growth schedules of (poly)logarithmic slots.
 We provide two polynomial-time algorithms.
 One outputs, for any tree graph, a growth schedule of $O(\log^2n)$ slots and only $O(n)$ excess edges, and the other outputs, for any planar graph, a growth schedule of $O(\log n)$ slots and $O(n\log n)$ excess edges.
 Finally, we give lower bounds on the number of excess edges required to grow a graph, when the number of slots is fixed to $\log n$.